-For processing to take place, your return must show your name and social security number, and your return must be signed.
+For processing to take place, your return must show your Name and social security number (SSN) or individual tax identification number (ITIN), and your return must be signed.
 Your return must also comply with all the instructions for the return and contain all attachments required by the instructions.

-Negligence Penalty for Late Filing or Late Payment

-If you file late and owe tax, or if you do not pay your tax when due, you receive a penalty of 2% of the tax due for each month or part of a month you do not file the return or you do not pay the tax, up to a maximum of 20%.
+Negligence Penalty for Late Filing or Late Payment If you file late and owe tax, or if you do not pay your tax when due, you receive a penalty of 2% of the tax due for each month or part of a month you do not file the return or you do not pay the tax, up to a maximum of 20%.

 This penalty applies when your failure to timely file or pay is due to negligence or disregard of the rules and regulations, but without intent to defraud.